-The whole park is cut up.
-The Green and Colorado Rivers trisect the Colorado Plateau, slicing Canyonlands into distinct districts.
-The mesas you see at Island in the Sky look like a mountain range lopped off by a broadsword.
+The whole park is a redrock woodcut, engraved after millions of years of erosion.
+The Green and Colorado Rivers trisect the Colorado Plateau, etching Canyonlands into distinct districts.
+The mesas you see at Island in the Sky look like a mountain range lopped off by a chisel.
 The Maze is gorges, gorgeously gouged.
 Needles is a pincushion, pointy-sides-out.
 Chopped buttes, scored sediment and carved petroglyphs.
-Lots of cutting, scraping and dividing asunder.Read more...
+Lots of sculpting, scraping and dividing asunder.Read more...

 The (wild) west district.
 Don’t go here.
 It’s too remote and you’re not tough enough.
 And it’s too beautiful to tolerate (see: Doll house; Maze Overlook).
 Okay, fine.
 If you insist.
 But take extra water, extra gas, a GPS and a topo map of Canyonlands.
 Your phone can’t save you here.
-And pack a blade — if you step off a trail or your radiator goes, you’re three centuries ago, hunting for your dinner.